0kf/SkayX/README.md

 - 👋 Hi, I’m @SkayX
 - 👀 I’m interested in Video games.
-- 🌱 I’m currently learning Plugins and English

-- 📫 How to reach me : On discord Skyblockk#7336
+- 📫 How to search me: On discord Skyblockk#7336

 <!---
 SkayX/SkayX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.